Getting there and away

 Buses to Laos

 Nightly buses depart at 18:30 for Vientiane and you may be able to arrange hotel pickup.
-Tickets can be booked at most hotels and travel agencies, cost 250,000 dong for the 22-hour trip, and you'll have to have your Laos visa in advance.
-There is no toilet on the bus, but it stops regularly for breaks.
+Tickets can be booked at most hotels and travel agencies, cost $35 for the 22-hour trip, and you'll have to have your Laos visa in advance.
+You’ll save about $7 by buying direct (buses depart from the Southern Bus Terminal).

 Buses to China

-Through buses to China depart across the street from the Hong Ha Tourism office, in the hotel of the same name, on the west side of the Red River, along Tran Quang Khai.
+Through buses to China depart across the street from the Hong Ha Tourism office, at the hotel of the same name, on the west side of the Red River, along Tran Quang Khai.
 The buses have air-con and make frequent bathroom and food stops.
-Tickets cost $20.
+Tickets cost $30.
 Purchase a day in advance and have your Chinese visa ready.
-Buses depart at 07:30 and 09:30 arriving in Nanning at 15:00 and 17:00 respectively the same day.
+Buses depart at 07:30 and 09:30, arriving in Nanning at 15:00 and 17:00 respectively the same day.

 Updates from Travelfish readers